Policy and Use of Fleet Vehicles

 Pets and Animals

-Pets or animals are prohibited in state vehicles without the permission of the Buildings and General Services Fleet Manager.
+Pets or animals are prohibited in state vehicles, the exception being Service animals.

 Ignition keys should never be left in an unattended vehicle.
 Vehicles are to be locked when not in use.